rethinkdb/docs/0-getting-started/install/raspbian.md

 {% include docs/install-docs-header.md %}
 {% include docs/install-community-platform-warning.md %}

-These instructions were updated after the 1.16 release, but have not been tested.
+These instructions were updated before the 2.3.7 release, but have not been tested.

 # Compile from source #